Skip to main content

 About

-Company of Heroes is a single player and multiplayer real-time strategy game with warfare and historical themes.
-It was developed by Relic Entertainment and was released on July 17, 2007.
+Company of Heroes is a single player and multiplayer tactical real-time strategy game with warfare, historical and violence themes.
+It was developed by Relic Entertainment and was released on September 11, 2006.
 It received overwhelmingly positive reviews from critics and very positive reviews from players.

 Skip User Reviews